Tuft & Needle Hybrid Review

-It’s important to note the prices displayed above are actually on par with other premium hybrid mattresses on the market.
+The prices are on par with other premium hybrid mattresses on the market.
 For example, the price of the T&N Hybrid lands between its two primary competitors – the Casper Hybrid and Leesa Hybrid.
 Bottom line, if you’re looking for a quality coil mattress that will last for 7+ years, you’re going to have to spend a little more than you would for a standard three layer all-foam bed.
 With that said, there are more affordable hybrid mattresses on the market, which you can check out here.

-The good news is that Tuft & Needle does offer discounts on their beds from time to time.
-Whenever they run a promotion, it’s usually in the $100-$150 range.
-Be sure to monitor the green discount box on your screen to check current pricing and discounts.
+The good news is that Tuft & Needle does offer discounts on beds from time to time.
+Promotions are usually in the $100-$150 range.
+Check the green discount box on your screen to check current pricing and discounts.

 Premium Hybrid Mattress Construction

 To put it simply, the Tuft & Needle Hybrid is a quality mattress.
-It’s comprised of six different layers (including two different layers of coils) that total 12″ thick.
+It’s composed of six different layers (including two layers of coils) that total 12″ thick.
 This isn’t your typical bed-in-a-box.
 You can tell Tuft & Needle thought carefully about the design.
-There are only a handful of beds we’ve tested (and we’ve tested a lot of beds) that use two separate layers of coils for support.
-Here’s a quick summary of each layer, starting from the bottom.

-- Dense Support Foam – serves as a stable foundation for the bed.
+- Dense support foam: This serves as a stable foundation for the bed.

-- 6″ Pocketed Coils – the true support structure for the mattress.
+- 6″ Pocketed Coils: This is the true support structure for the mattress.

-- T&N Adaptive Foam – acts a soft transition from the supportive coils below.
+- T&N Adaptive Foam: This acts a soft transition from the supportive coils below.

-- 1″ Transition Coils – provides even more support near the top of the bed.
+- 1″ Transition coils: This layer provides even more support near the top of the bed.

-- T&N Adaptive Foam – the company’s notorious proprietary foam that serves as the proper comfort layer for the mattress.
+- T&N Adaptive Foam: This is the company’s famous proprietary foam that serves as the proper comfort layer for the mattress.

-- Quilted Pillow Top w/ Open-Cell Foam – gives the bed a sleek look and adds an extra element of comfort.
+- Quilted pillow top with open-cell foam: This gives the bed a sleek look and adds an extra element of comfort.

 We should also add that the open-cell foam quilted within the cover and the top layer of Adaptive foam are infused with carbon fiber, graphite and ceramic gel beds.
-The carbon fiber is included for durability purposes and the graphite and gel beads are supposed to help draw heat away from your body.
+The carbon fiber is included for durability and the graphite and gel beads help draw heat away from your body.

 Lastly, although the quilted cover is technically removable, the company recommends you do not do so.
-If the cover gets dirty somehow, you should refrain from unzipping it and throwing it in your washer.
-Instead, just spot clean the dirty area with a mild detergent and some water.
-For the record, that’s how you clean most bed-in-a-box covers so it’s not a big deal.
+If the cover gets dirty, spot clean the dirty area with a mild detergent and water.

-Overall, the mattress has what we consider to be a neutral-foam feel, just like the other beds that Tuft & Needle offers.
-After all, the company uses its special T&N Adaptive Foam for the comfort layers on all of its mattresses so that shouldn’t come as a big shock.
+Overall, the mattress has what we consider to be a neutral-foam feel.
+After all, the company uses its special T&N Adaptive Foam for the comfort layers on all of its mattresses.

 However, the Tuft & Needle Hybrid does feel a little different than its sister mattresses.
 First, the bed incorporates two layers of coils so you will notice a little bit of bounce not found on the other T&N beds.